britzl/defold-input/in/gesture.md

 # Gestures
 Use the Gesture module to detect gestures such as swipes, long press and double tap.
-There are two different ways of using the Gesture module:
+You can use the Gesture module either via the ```gesture.script``` or directly via ```gesture.lua```.

-# 1 - Using gesture.script
+# Using gesture.script
 Attach the ```gesture.script``` to the game object that should detect gestures.
 Configure the script properties if necessary.
-When a gesture is detected the script will generate an "on_gesture" message and send that to the game object.
+When a gesture is detected the script will generate an ```on_gesture``` message and send that to the game object.

 	function on_message(self, message_id, message, sender)
 		if message_id == hash("on_gesture") then